Options Trading Glossary

 Bull call spread

 Buy a lower-strike call + sell a higher-strike call, same expiration.
 Defined-risk bullish trade.
-See our full guide on bull call spreads.

 Call wall